joshdscan/joshdscan.github.io/README.md

 - **Traveling:** A global traveler interested in diverse cultures and histories.
 - **History & Financial Literacy:** Committed to learning about our past to understand present financial principles better.
 - **Chemistry:** Fascinated by the molecular makeup of our world, seeking to apply this interest innovatively.

-## 📚 Education

-- **MSc Management Analytics, Wilfrid Laurier University**
-  - Specialized in Machine Learning, Data Management, and Analytical Decision Making.
-- **Honors BSc Biochemistry & Biotechnology, Minor in Biology, Wilfrid Laurier University**
-  - Deeply engaged in the sciences, focusing on biotechnological applications and analytical skills.

-I am always eager to connect with like-minded individuals and explore opportunities for collaboration or projects that challenge the status quo.
-Let's innovate together!

 ---

 Feel free to reach out to me on [LinkedIn](https://www.linkedin.com/in/joshuadscantlebury) or via email at jd.scantlebury@hotmail.com.
 Looking forward to connecting with you!